krondor/krondor.github.com/source/_posts/2012-06-15-vendors-dont-be-a-dick.markdown

 Vendor's aren't evil per se, but they're not your friend either.
 A lot of my colleagues live by their vendors.
 They're fanboys and girls for a product.
 I get it, you've invested time and effort in that product.
-It's human nature for bias on something you've become vested (see the excellent [Anatomy of a Fanboy](http://blog.testfreaks.com/information/anatomy-fanboy/) post.
+It's human nature for bias on something you've become vested (see the excellent [Anatomy of a Fanboy](http://blog.testfreaks.com/information/anatomy-fanboy/) post).
  You've certified, justified the use and need, and maybe things have gone well for you.
 Vendors can be helpful.
 They brought in resources to train you, they helped with the deployment, and they've held your hand and given you comfort.